mqq-marek/ProjectEuler-254/README.md

 - digits are in ascending order
 - there is max 1 time 1, 2 times 2, ..., 8 times 8 and any number of 9 digits

-We can look as prospect n as pair prefix and suffix.
+Based on thi we can look at n as number composed of two parts: prefix and suffix.
-- Prefix contains digits from 1 to .8 and has length in range 0..36 digits with the longest prefix: 12233344445555566666677777778888888
+- Prefix contains digits from 1 to 8 and has length in range 0 to 36
+  digits.
+The longest prefix 12233344445555566666677777778888888 has f value equals 9!-1
 - Suffix 0 or more digits 9.
 Unlimited length.

-We modify method which gives us next n in a way that after every increment we will enforce that next number will be modified in a way that enforce rules states above.
+We modify method next in a way that after every increment we will have number which forms valid prefix and suffix composed of 0 or more digits 9.

-Update function will verify that digit d will not occur more that d times except 9.
+Update function below enforces rule that digit d will occur maximum d times except 9.

 ```python
 class Digits: